Strongly correlated model of acousticlike plasmons persisting across the phase diagram of cuprate superconductors

 \be \varepsilon^\perp_\vk = -2t_z\frac{\delta}{2}(\cos k_x - \cos k_y)^2 \cos k_z\,, \ee where $\delta/2$ originates from strong correlations and controls the effective bandwidth and interlayer hopping, and the bond field $\Delta$ and chemical potential $\mu$ are determined self-consistently~\cite{SM}.
 The long-range Coulomb interaction consistent with a layered square lattice~\cite{becca96} takes the form \be V(\vq) = \frac{V_c}{A(q_x, q_y) - \cos q_z}\;, \ee with $V_c = e^2d/(2\varepsilon_\perp a^2)$ and $A(q_x, q_y) = \alpha(2 - \cos q_x - \cos q_y) + 1$.
 Here $\alpha = \tilde{\varepsilon}/(a/d)^2$ with $\tilde{\varepsilon} = \varepsilon_\parallel/\varepsilon_\perp$, where $\varepsilon_\parallel$ and $\varepsilon_\perp$ are the dielectric constants parallel and perpendicular to the CuO$_2$ planes, respectively.
 The lattice constant within the planes is denoted by $a$, the interlayer spacing by $d$, and $e$ is the electron charge.
 Within the \tjv framework, the charge-charge correlation function is obtained at leading order as \be \chi_c(\vq, \ii\omega_n) = N\left(\frac{\delta}{2}\right)^2 D_{11}(\vq, \ii\omega_n)\;, \ee where $D_{11}$ is the $(1,1)$ element of the $6\times 6$ dressed bosonic propagator obtained from the Dyson equation~\cite{SM}, and $\vq$ and $\ii\omega_n$ are the momentum transfer and bosonic Matsubara frequency, respectively.
 After analytical continuation $\ii\omega_n \to \omega + \ii\Gamma$ and setting the physical value $N=2$, we compute ${\rm Im}\chi_c(\vq,\omega)$, which is directly compared with RIXS intensity maps.

 \textit{Results.} We now examine whether a coherent description of the plasmon dispersion can be achieved across the entire doping range measured with RIXS.
 To this end, we adopt the parameter set previously introduced for optimally doped LSCO ($\delta=0.16$) in Ref.~\cite{hepting22}: $t'/t=-0.2$, $t_z/t=0.01$, $V_c/t=31$, $\alpha=3.5$, $\Gamma/t=0.1$, and $J/t=0.3$, with $t/2=0.35$ eV.
-Here $t/2$ is the natural unit of energy in the \lN expansion.
+Since in the \lN formalism the original Hamiltonian hopping $t$ is scaled to $t/N$, and $N=2$ is set at the end of the calculation~\cite{bejas12,greco16}, the natural unit of energy is $t/2$, consistent with the hopping expected for cuprates (see Supplemental Material~\cite{SM}).

 Figure~\ref{fig:Hscan} compares the measured in-plane plasmon dispersions for eight hole dopings between $\delta = 0.05$ and $0.40$ (open symbols) with the corresponding \tjv calculations (solid lines).
 For each calculated dispersion, only the hole doping, the temperature, and the momentum transfer $(H,K,L)$ are adjusted to match the experimental conditions.
 The momentum coordinates are expressed in reciprocal lattice units (r.l.u.).